 If you wish to share data in leased space with a member of your group, be sure that permissions are set so that the group member can access your subdirectory.
 The college can then simply use the data directly, or copy it elsewhere.
 If you wish to share data from your leased storage to a colleague who is not a member of the group, use Globus sharing in the same manner as sharing /scratch.

 How do I check how much leased or home storage I am using on Rivanna?

-To check your home space, run quota -s:
+To check your home space, run hdquota (home directory quota).

-To check your leased space, change directory in your your leased space and then run df -h /nv/volX, where volX is your leased storage volume and your share name is the name of the group set up for the storage:
+To check your leased space, change directory into your your leased space and then run df -h /nv/volX/yourshare, where volX is your leased storage volume and your share name is the name of the group set up for the storage: